Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 There are two main war dog packs.
 The Huntington Crew, which is based on the east side of Lamar and is housed in a long-abandoned supermarket, consists mostly of Dobermans, Rottweilers, and pit bulls.

 There are not a lot of them, maybe two hundred or so, but they’re meaner than — wait.
-I can’t think of anything that is meaner than them.
+I can’t think of anything meaner than them.

 Then, there’s our crew, on the other side of Lamar, who most people call the Peppers Crew.
-Ours are housed in more than 200 buildings and their adjoining yards.
+Our dogs are housed in more than 200 buildings and their adjoining yards.

 Our crew is named after Justin Peppers, the man, long dead, who started it.
 We have thousands of dogs, maybe 5,000.
 They come in all shapes and sizes.
 There are even a few small poodles.
 There are schnauzers.
 There are chihuahuas.
 There are Labradors, German Shepherds, and Australian Ridgebacks.